ryanknauer/iosLocalPhotoSharingApp/README.md

 Thanks for checking out my project!

-*Gifs are out of date have redisgined the photo button and a few other changes!
+*Gifs are out of date.
+Have redisgined the photo button and added many ui changes!

 ![Output sample](http://i.giphy.com/GqtXRNyfMqMow.gif)